C++ Vector begin

 Output:

-In this example, begin function is incremented by 2 to access the third element of the vector.
+In this instance, the begin method is adjusted by 2 to retrieve the third element within the vector.